polkadot-fellows/RFCs/text/0126-introduce-xcq.md

 - XCQ Query Program Size: The size of XCQ query programs should be optimized to ensure efficient storage and transmission via XCMP/HRMP.
 Some strategies to address this issue include:
   - Exploring modular program structures that allow for separate storage and transmission of core logic and supporting elements.
-PolkaVM supports spliting the program into multiple modules.
+PolkaVM supports splitting the program into multiple modules.
   - Establishing guidelines for optimizing dynamic memory usage within query programs

 ### User experience issues